What Toxins Are Released After Massage

 What Toxins Are Released After Massage?
 Demystifying Detoxification

-When it comes to this common misconception, there isn’t a lot of evidence to support normal massage techniques for releasing toxins.
+When it comes to this common misconception, there isn’t a lot of evidence to support massage and toxin release.
 But it’s not as simple as you might think.

-Keep reading to learn more about how massage might affect toxins in the body, which toxins are released, and which types of massage have the most potential for this elusive benefit.
+Keep reading to learn more about how massage might affect toxins in the body, what toxins are released during massage, and which types of massage have the most potential for this elusive benefit.

 Let’s get started!

-Massage Therapy and Detoxification: Understanding the Process of Toxin Release
+Massage and Detoxification: Understanding the Release of Toxins

-Of course, we should start by mentioning that the American Massage Therapy Association clearly states that the idea of “squeezing” toxins out of muscles and soft tissue during massage is a myth1.
+Of course, we should start by mentioning that the American Massage Therapy Association clearly states that the idea of “squeezing” toxins in the muscles and soft tissue during massage is a myth1.
 Now that we’ve gotten that out of the way, it’s worth talking about what’s probably actually happening during a massage.

-Throughout your day, many tissues in your body constantly accept nutrients from your bloodstream and release waste products as part of their natural metabolism.
-Because of this, the tissues of your body are typically releasing waste products and toxins at a regular rate – and that’s a very good thing for your health!
+Throughout your day, many tissues in your body constantly accept nutrients from your bloodstream and release body waste products as part of their natural metabolism.
+Because of this, the tissues of your body are typically releasing waste products and toxins at a regular rate, and that’s a very good thing for your health!

-This means that the waste products or “toxins” being released during a massage are probably no different from what’s released on any normal day.
+This means that the body waste products or “toxins released during massage” are probably no different from what’s released on any typical day.

 Now, let’s get into the details of this process a little bit more.

-From Lymphatic Drainage to Cellular Detox: How Massage Expels Harmful Toxins
+From Lymphatic Drainage to Cellular Detox: How to Rid Toxins from Your Body

-When it comes to techniques like deep tissue massage, we know that the pressure applied to the tissues of your body causes an increase in circulation, which means more nutrients going in and more waste coming out.
-In theory, this also means an increased rate of toxin release from the targeted tissues.
+When it comes to techniques like deep tissue massage therapy, we know that the pressure applied to the tissues of your body causes an increase in circulation, which means more nutrients are going in and more metabolic waste products are coming out.
+In theory, this also means an increased rate of toxin release from massage, from the targeted tissues.

-Keep in mind that this doesn’t necessarily mean that the waste products or “toxins” being released are any different from those that would normally be released with normal blood circulation in the body; it’s just more likely that they’re being released faster due to pressure when massaging.
+Keep in mind that this doesn’t necessarily mean that the metabolic waste products or “toxins from body” being released are any different from those that would typically be released with normal blood circulation in the body; it’s just more likely that they’re being released faster due to pressure when massaging.

-Your body does a very good job at regulating toxins on its own, and most waste products or toxins being released into the bloodstream will likely be removed by organs like your liver and kidneys quickly2, so there’s very little to worry about!
+Your body does a very good job at regulating bodily waste on its own, and most waste products or toxins are released into the bloodstream and will likely be removed by organs like your liver and kidneys quickly2, so there’s very little to worry about body waste removal!

 Okay, but why do so many people feel tired or sick after a thorough massage, and what can you do to minimize those side effects?